 You see, a card counter is the one thing the House can’t beat honestly.
 The house has a percentage advantage at every game they host.
 (That’s why they call it a business.)
 At roulette it’s the zero or double zero.
 In Craps, it’s 2 – 3 or 12 (craps) coming out and that inglorious whore, 7, who will give you three straight easy passes, then break your heart as you try to make an easy 6 after you’ve backed up every bet on the table.

 Black jack is the only table card game the House plays, and it was the one where a really good and observant card counter could shave that House edge.
+Also, if you want to know where the best place to gamble, daisyslots is the best place for you, in this online casino, you get a huge bonus as a starting player.

 Over the past 30 years, card counting has been neutralized by changing the dealer’s shoe from one deck, then two, and now four or more, which makes it almost impossible for the photographic card counter to know how many Aces might be left in the deck.
 Card counting is one of the primary reasons why many people have shifted to play casino games online on sites such as Verajohn.com, rather than visit casinos to maximize their chances at a loss.